Kristina01111000/Drws_site/README.md

 found where to edit the lorem ipsum.  its in the javascript file, made edits, need access to c panel to put the file on the site, got access go over that i can edit the other text tomorrow if i'm careful

-link to the google sheet on the to do list go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon, if I can't then ask for feed back on  the columns, say that I didn't want to redo it videos done: 9
+go over the quick minute videos, try to get 15 done by thursday, there are 24 on youtube, don't know how many on patreon videos done: 9

 figure out why siteground security was causing issues with login or find a new security plugin for both sites